CropperBlazor/Cropper.Blazor/README.md

 ```

-Add the following to the relevant sections of `Program.cs` for client-side (Blazor Webassembly, Blazor MAUI)
+Add the following to the relevant sections of `Program.cs`
 ```c#
 using Cropper.Blazor.Extensions;
 ```